 The first principal of Dingman Delaware Elementary School was Dr. Candis Finan, who later served as a longtime superintendent for the district until 2012.
-Other principals who have led the school are Dr. Richard Maggs, Dr. James Purcell, Mr. Mark McElroy, Mr. Thomas Smith, Mrs. Victoria McNeely, and its current principal Mr. Vito Quaglia who took the position in the fall of 2019.
+Other principals who have led the school are Dr. Richard Maggs, Dr. James Purcell, Mr. Mark McElroy, Mr. Thomas Smith, Mrs. Victoria McNeely, Mr. Vito Quaglia, and its current principal, Ms. Joy Sweller who took the position in the spring of 2022.

 In the front lobby of the Dingman-Delaware Elementary School, one can see the bronze bell that was formerly located at the old Delaware Township Elementary School.
 This was bell was moved and rededicated in its current location in 1992.
-The slogan is ‘Where the best shine brightly’, a reference to the kindness and compassion of the student body, and highlighting of students’ academic achievement, social development, and community involvement in becoming well-rounded individuals.
+The slogan is ‘Where the best shine brightly’, a reference to the kindness and compassion of the student body, and highlighting students’ academic achievement, social development, and community involvement in becoming well-rounded individuals.

 DINGMAN DELAWARE ELEMENTARY SCHOOL

 *These students are also included in the enrollments for each grade; therefore, these numbers have not been added to the totals.